 Henderson and Transylvania Counties are known for their rich bounty of flora, fauna, and natural features, all of which are reflected in the local breweries in these communities.
 For instance, Blue Ghost Brewing, our first stop on this route located near Asheville Regional Airport, is named for a local species of firefly.

-Sanctuary Brewing in Downtown Hendersonville is committed to enriching the lives of both humans and animals through excellent craft beer, kindness, and philanthropy.
-If you can, time your visit with one of their fun fundraising events.
+Oklawaha Brewing in Downtown Hendersonville is committed to brewing high quality beer while maintaining a strong sense of community and environmental responsibility.
+Visit for live music six days a week.
 For a farm-to-keg craft brew experience just outside of town, don’t skip Sideways Farm & Brewery, where farming comes first in both their name and brewing process.

 From Etowah, continue traveling along Highway 64 to the boundary of Pisgah National Forest.
 There, you’ll find Ecusta Brewing, which is making a name for itself as the perfect place to grab a beer after a hike or ride.
+A little hop off the main road takes you to Oskar Blue Brewery, one of the largest beer producers in WNC.
 Continue into the heart of Brevard and complete your journey at Brevard Brewing Company on Main Street.
 Specializing in creating hand-crafted lagers, it’s a refreshing place to end your day.

 Blue Ghost Brewing Company

 62 Eade Road, Etowah

 49 Pisgah Highway #3, Pisgah Forest

 Brevard Brewing Company

 Map your route:

 5 Breweries across Our Western Communities